-HPV is the most common sexually transmitted infection, and can affect both men and women.
+Human papillomavirus (HPV) is estimated to be the most common sexually transmitted infection in the U.S., and can affect both men and women.
 There are more than 100 types of HPV (generally referred to by number, e.g. HPV-16), and they can infect various parts of the body including, most commonly, the genitals, but also the mouth and throat.
 Over 40 types of HPV can affect the genitals alone.
 Not all people infected with HPV will show symptoms (in fact, most people won't display any signs of infection), and for many, the infection will clear on its own with help from the body's immune system.
 About 70 percent of cervical cancers that develop are a result of infection with HPV-16 or HPV-18.
 With regular screening via Pap tests, however, cervical abnormalities usually can be detected and treated before they progress to cancer.